yasirabd/react-mobile-flashcards/README.md

 - `npm install`
 - `npm start`

-Open Expo IDE to test the Flashcard app on Android and iOS
+Open Expo IDE to test the Flashcard app on Android and iOS.

+*Note: This App tested only on Android Marshmallow (API level 23)